Academic Catalog: 2016–2017

 120 Geochemistry of the Environment (1 course) This course is the same as ENV-120.
 The complete course description can be found in the Environmental Studies listings.

 212 Evolution of the Earth (1 course) This course explores the geological evolution of the earth and the history of life by applying the theories, observations, data, and methods that geologists use to approach complicated histories and unrepeated events.
 We investigate both the physical and the biological evolution of the planet and examine the current scientific explanations for events that have occurred on this planet.
 We answer questions such as “Why does Minnesota have some of the oldest rocks on Earth?”
 “What caused 90% of all species on Earth to become extinct?”
-“Why are the Himalayas tall?”
-And “How did dinosaurs evolve?”
+“Why are the Himalayas tall?” and “How did dinosaurs evolve?”
 A weekly laboratory introduces the techniques of historical geology and develops skills fundamental to geology.
 Students investigate the geologic process recorded in grains of sand, as part of an individual laboratory project.
 A required field trip, conducted over Spring Break, explores the development of hypotheses from field observations.
-Prerequisite: any Level I course in Geology or permission of the instructor.
+Prerequisite: GEG-105, GEO-111 or GEO-120.
 Spring semester.

 246 Earth Surface Processes (1 course) Every hill and valley has some story to tell, some history behind why it is there.
 This course is about the earth’s surface and the processes that shape it.
 We begin this course by studying rivers and glaciers, the most powerful natural geomorphic forces that have shaped our local landscape.
 We continue on to investigate landslides, weathering, soils, wind and waves, and perhaps the most powerful force of all: humans.
 We also take a quantitative, systems-level approach to the interaction of vegetation with the landscape, presently and in the past.
 Throughout the course, we ask “How do human endeavors interact with natural processes?”
 The laboratory is research oriented and focused on answering questions in the field.
 One overnight weekend fieldtrip is required.
 Prerequisite: GEG-105, GEO-111 or GEO-120.
 Fall semester.